victoriaporter58/Airline-Sentiment-Analysis-using-Machine-Learning/README.md

 - What can we understand about sentiment towards airlines?
 - What technical next steps would you suggest if this was to be continued?
 - What business next steps would you suggest based on current findings?

+By Victoria Porter, Will Holbrook, Laura Cope, Lauren Cooper and Joel Wolinsky